Finding key to low-cost, fast production of solid-state batteries for EVs

-Category: Environment Hits: 0The electric vehicle market's biggest hurdles today are improving and cost reducing battery technology.
+Category: Environment Hits: 3The electric vehicle market's biggest hurdles today are improving and cost reducing battery technology.
 A new fabrication technique could allow solid-state automotive lithium-ion batteries to adopt nonflammable ceramic electrolytes using the same production processes as in batteries made with conventional liquid electrolytes.
 These conventional Li-ion manufacturing tools are driving better fabrication options to enable battery makers to produce lighter, safer, and more energy-dense batteries.

 Read more https://www.sciencedaily.com/releases/2021/03/210308131706.htm